intentor/adic/README.md

 However, any class that uses `MyOtherClass` must also fullfill any dependencies it needs, again up into the execution flow, until a place where all the dependencies are resolved.
 This place is called the [composition root](http://blog.ploeh.dk/2011/07/28/CompositionRoot/).

 And that's where a DI container come in handy.
-In the composition root, a DI container is created and configured to resolve and wire all dependencies of any objects used by your code.
+In the composition root, a DI container is created and configured to resolve and wire all dependencies of any objects used by your code so you don't have to worry about it!

 #### <a id="further-readings"></a>Further readings